Promoting Respect for Human Rights and Diversity in Hiring

 At the Tsubaki Group, we view human resources as the most vital component of our management base.
 We are establishing an environment where people from various backgrounds can work positively and vigorously, and striving to cultivate the human resources who will support business growth going forward.

-Recognizing that respect for human rights is an important social responsibility for companies, the Tsubaki Group has established the Tsubaki Group Basic Human Rights Policy to promote and fulfill its responsibility to respect human rights throughout the entire Tsubaki Group.
-The Policy is to be thoroughly promulgated throughout all Tsubaki Group companies, and is based on the United Nations Bill of International Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the UN’s Guiding Principles on Business and Human Rights.
+Recognizing that respect for human rights is an important aspect of corporate social responsibility, the Tsubaki Group has established a Basic Human Rights Policy to promote and fulfill its responsibility to respect human rights throughout the entire Group.
+This policy, which will be thoroughly promulgated throughout all Tsubaki Group companies, is based on the United Nations Bill of International Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, the Ten Principles of the United Nations Global Compact (UNGC), and the UN’s Guiding Principles on Business and Human Rights.

 Respect for Human Rights